cohnt/Topologically-Informed-Atlas-Learning/README.md

 ---

-This repository contains the source code associated with the paper *Topologically-Informed Atlas Learning*, to appear in the 2022 IEEE International Conference on Robotics and Automation (ICRA).
-A preprint is available at [arXiv:2110.00429](https://arxiv.org/abs/2110.00429).
+This repository contains the source code associated with the paper *Topologically-Informed Atlas Learning*, which was published in the 2022 IEEE International Conference on Robotics and Automation (ICRA).
+The paper is available [here](https://ieeexplore.ieee.org/abstract/document/9812311).
 Check out the [project website](http://tommycohn.com/projects/tial.html) for more details.

 ![gif not rendered](teaser.gif)